 The Thirteen offers vocal fellowships to early career singers who have experienced obstacles in their pursuit of their musical aspirations and career.
 With this program The Thirteen aims to provide fellows with a high-level music making experience, mentorship, and connections within the field.
 This fellowship will be an inclusive, welcoming experience and is aimed at singers who are enrolled in or have recently completed their undergraduate or graduate education and aspire to be professional vocal ensemble and oratorio singers.
-Fellowship recipients will rehearse, perform, and tour (if applicable) with The Thirteen from February 1 - February 8, 2026.
-They will be an integral part of this concert week, performing with the singers of The Thirteen in performances of Sergei Rachmaninoff’s Liturgy of St. John Chrysostom.
+Fellowship recipients will rehearse, perform, and tour (if applicable) with The Thirteen from October 11-18, 2026.
+They will be an integral part of this concert week, performing with the singers of The Thirteen in performances of Brahms’ Ein Deutsches and Margaret Bonds’ Credo.

 OUR FELLOWS WILL RECEIVE